Filter by Topic:

 Well, what do you prefer?
 Perhaps pheasant, partridge or grouse shooting?

 Basically, these are the three types of wild game that are available to shoot within the UK.
-According to the Game Act 1831, 'game' includes hares, pheasants, partridges, grouse, moor game (such as red grouse, ptarmigan) and black grouse.
+According to the Game Act 1831, 'game' includes, hares, pheasants, partridges, grouse, moor game (such as red grouse, ptarmigan) and black grouse.

 So, in today's shooting circles, game shooting mainly refers to the pursuit of pheasant, partridge and grouse.